 Most fitness programs have been designed on men, by men, for men.
 They simply don’t accommodate the changing hormones in your life cycle of pregnancy, post-natal and menopause.

-For Fitness Professionals, I have written education to help you train women who are peri-menopause / menopausal and post-menopausal safely and effectively – you can find it here.
+For Fitness Professionals, I have several online courses to help you train women who are peri-menopause / menopausal and post-menopausal safely and effectively – you can find them here

 Leaking a little bit of wee (or poo) is actually your body telling you that it is struggling and needs some extra support, attention, care and love.
 However, getting back on the Kegel (pelvic floor contraction) band wagon may not be the answer either, and could make your incontinence worse!
 It is essential that you get the right diagnosis from a trained professional to work out exactly why you are leaking.